micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

   | buy | ~ 27% | ~ 26% | ~ 89% |
   | rent | ~ 17% | ~ 16% | ~ 54% |

-  The *Linear Regression* models have the disadvantage, that they are unable to handle complicated non-linear relationship between coordinates-information (Latitude, Longitude) and the dependent-variable (buy-/rent-price) - they can only differentiate between more north/south and more west/east, which is to rough to handle the geographic price-distribution in North Rhine-Westphalia (compare map in section Exploring).
+  The *Linear Regression* models have the disadvantage, that they are unable to handle the complicated non-linear relationship between coordinates-information (Latitude, Longitude) and the dependent-variable (buy-/rent-price) - they can only differentiate between more north/south and more west/east, which is to rough to handle the geographic price-distribution in North Rhine-Westphalia (compare map in section Exploring).
 Therefore on an experimental basis a proxy-variable for the coordinates-information has been feature-engineered in the module *trainTestSplitting.py*: The function *add_nearestApartments_medianPrice_forModel()* creates a new column (=new independent variable) with a price-estimate for every apartment based on its nearest-neighboors-apartments in the train-dataframes (Median Price per area of the n nearest apartments multiplied with Area) - unfortunately, the calculation of the function in its current form takes a lot of time.
 Adding this created variable as a independent variable to the best (until then) *Linear Regression* model yields much better results: